Table of Contents

 Legend has it that Chandi Temple holds spiritual energy and healing powers, drawing pilgrims and devotees who believe seeking sanctuary within its walls can provide comfort and renewal to a weary soul.
 Not only is the Chandi Temple an oasis for religious life but it is also an oasis for seekers searching for spiritual enlightenment.
 An ancient abode of devotion, the temple embodies profound spirituality, allowing visitors to immerse themselves in its timeless wonders.

 The temple’s origin is steeped in fascinating folklore.
 According to legend, Hansa Panda, a Purohit (royal priest) of the Kanika Raja of Cuttack, once dreamt of the Goddess instructing him to unearth her hidden idol.
 The king’s workers dug the land, uncovering 40 bullock carts full of sindoor and a sacred idol of Goddess Katakeswari Chandi.
+Since then, the deity has been worshipped as Maa Katak Chandi, and her spiritual presence continues to guide the city’s destiny.

 History and Legends